 Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
-The practice was comparable to national averages for its satisfaction scores on consultations with GPs and above the national average on consultations with nurses.
+The practice was comparable for its satisfaction scores on consultations with GPs and nurses.
 For example:

-- 87% of patients said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 90% and the national average of 89%. - 87% of patients said the GP gave them enough time compared to the CCG average of 88% and the national average of 87%.
+- 86% of patients said the GP was good at listening to them compared to the CCG average of 86% and the national average of 89%. - 80% of patients said the GP gave them enough time compared to the CCG average of 83% and the national average of 87%. - 95% of patients said they had confidence and trust in the last GP they saw compared to the CCG average of 94% and the national average of 95%.

-- 90% of patients said they had confidence and trust in the last GP they saw compared to the CCG average of 95% and the national average of 95%. - 83% of patients said the last GP they spoke to was good at treating them with care and concern compared to the national average of 85%. - 99% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the national average of 91%. - 95% of patients said they found the receptionists at the practice helpful compared to the CCG average of 90% and the national average of 87%.
+- 79% of patients said the last GP they spoke to was good at treating them with care and concern compared to the CCG average of 83% and the national average of 85%. - 94% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the CCG average of 87% and the national average of 91%. - 85% of patients said they found the receptionists at the practice helpful compared to the CCG average of 87% and the national average of 87%.